Integrate Your Google Cloud Platform Databases with Your Wix Site

 PROJECT_ID

-5. To create a PERMISSIONS secret, instead of entering a Secret value, click Browse and select the .json file that contains your permission settings.
+To create a PERMISSIONS secret, instead of entering a Secret value, provide the .json file that contains your permission settings.

-Next, we'll deploy the external database adaptor as a service on Cloud Run.
-We create the service using a prebuilt container, configured secrets, and environment variables.
-Then we configure the database connections.
+Next, deploy the external database adaptor as a service on Cloud Run.
+To do this, you'll need to create the service using a prebuilt container, configured secrets, and environment variables.
+Then you'll need to configure the database connections.

 Create a Service

-4. Select All under Autoscaling, and select Allow unauthenticated invocations under Authentication.
+2. Select the All for Autoscaling, and select Allow unauthenticated invocations for Authentication.

 Configure Access Roles, Secrets, and Environment Variables

-Now we configure the secrets that we defined earlier as environment variables for the service.
-To do this we'll perform the following steps:
+Configure the secrets that you defined earlier as environment variables for the service.
+To do this, perform the following steps:

 1. Create a new service account that will run the Cloud Run service.